Meeting the ESFA’s cyber resilience requirements for 2019/20

 It also links to a wealth of free resources, and products and services relating to ISO 27001 and ISO 22301, so you can find everything you need to implement them – whatever your budget or level of expertise.

-It's no longer enough to suppose that you can defend against every potential cyber attack: you must prepare for an attack to succeed.
+For today’s organisations it's no longer enough to suppose that you can defend against every potential cyber attack: you must prepare for an attack to succeed.
 Download this paper to discover how implementing ISO 27001, ISO 22301 and other standards can secure your organisation.

 Who is affected by the ESFA requirements?